The Photo That Stopped Time: When a Moment Becomes Eternal

 This happens again and again.
 The photo becomes a well you draw from, a source of meaning that never runs dry.

-ritual.
+The best display location isn't always the most prominent wall.
+Sometimes it's the hallway you walk through every morning, where a glance becomes daily ritual.
 Or your bedroom, where it's the last thing you see before sleep.

 We take photos of what we love.
 People, places, moments that make life worth living.
 Every camera roll is a record of what mattered to us, when it mattered.